-At £3.4m (2016 £1.8m), net cash flow from operating activities continued to strengthen.
+At £1,184,000 (2017 £3,453,000), net cash flow from operating activities continued was positive, resulting in a £433,000 increase in cash.
 The size of the College's total borrowing and its approach to interest rates has been calculated to ensure a reasonable cushion between the total interest and repayments.